 As prescribed by GASB Statement No. 54, governmental funds report fund balance in classifications based primarily on the extent to which the District is bound to honor constraints on the specific purposes for which amounts in the funds can be spent.
-As of June 30, 2021, fund balance for governmental funds is made up of the following:
+Fund balances for governmental funds can be made up of the following: